Aaron8222/data-science-S2023/challenges/c02-michelson-assignment.md

 the good category than the fair or poor.
 However, there is a higher range (max - min value) present in the fair and poor category.
 The average velocity for good distinctness is closer to the true value compared to the other two.
+Both of these factors (variation and poor distinctness) would have brought Michelson’s estimate down.

 ## Bibliography